1byte-yoda/lending-club-analytics/README.md

-### Project Background
-- Lending Club
-    - Financial Services Firm HeadQuartered in San Francisco, California
-    - A peer-to-peer lending firm for personal loans
-    - It connects the borrowers having good credit score, payment records and established financial histories with potential lenders.
-    - They have a grading system for every borrower based on their credit score and income data which will help out the investors to make up the decision to lend their money or not.
-    - Typical Interest Rates can range from 6% to 36% which can spread across a repayment schedule of 36-60 months

 ### Problem Statement
 - Data Engineering team from pee-to-peer lending platform called Lending Club who are interested in getting insights from their peer-to-peer platform customers data, calculating credit score and customers loan availing patterns which helps them to knock out the blockers hindering their business and adding more trusted customers into their